s4ur0n41/ctfwriteups/Root-Me10k/Applicatives_are_the_way/writeup.md

 For this challenge your were provided with a pcapng file filled with a lot of differents protocols (TCP, NBSS, DNS, FTP, ICMP, ...).

 To solve it, I used Wireshark.
-Let's have a look at it from the beginning.

-The first thing catching my eyes is a FTP session, right click on it, Follow->TCP Stream:
+The first thing that caught my eyes is a FTP session, right clicked on it, Follow->TCP Stream:
 ![image](https://user-images.githubusercontent.com/116515149/197409591-e24b317b-8fb5-4405-bbdf-c53b95a4bea3.png)

 `STOR antho.txt` means that a file has been sent to the FTP.

-Let's find the content, looking around for tcp-data, I found it:
+Looking around for ftp-data, I found this:
 ![image](https://user-images.githubusercontent.com/116515149/197409568-c27d58bc-9dd5-40c0-82d8-d7c90cda2faf.png)

 To export the data, I did Follow->TCP Stream, then I selected Raw and copy/pasted the data in a file.